-Located approximately 76 kilometres from the centre of Puerto Princesa to the northwest of Palawan in an area called Sabang and requiring a two-hour bus ride to reach there, the Puerto Princesa Underground River (UNESCO Catalogued: Puerto-Princesa Subterranean River National Park) is renowned for its outstanding ecological value and significant natural preservation consisting of a magnificent underground river hidden beneath St Paul Mountain and listed as one of the World’s New Seven Wonders of Nature.
+Located approximately 76 kilometres from the centre of Philippines‘s Puerto Princesa to the northwest of Palawan in an area called Sabang and requiring a two-hour bus ride to reach there, the Puerto Princesa Underground River (UNESCO Catalogued: Puerto-Princesa Subterranean River National Park) is renowned for its outstanding ecological value and significant natural preservation consisting of a magnificent underground river hidden beneath St Paul Mountain and listed as one of the World’s New Seven Wonders of Nature.
 It is also inscribed as a UNESCO World Heritage Site.

 According to UNESCO, Puerto-Princesa Subterranean River National Park encompasses one of the world’s most impressive cave systems, featuring spectacular limestone karst landscapes, pristine natural beauty, and well-preserved forests and distinctive wildlife.
 On top of that, what makes the underground river special is the fact that it emerges directly into the sea, with its lower portion subjected to tidal influences.

-Puerto Princesa Underground River’s 8.2-kilometre length is open for excursion.
+Puerto Princesa Underground River’s 8.2-kilometre length is open for an excursion.
 Travellers are taken on a boat that fits between six and eight passengers, rowed by a guide for 45 minutes, taking travellers 1.5 kilometres into dramatic speleothems, large Cathedral chambers, wide hallways and spectacular geological formations that resemble human faces, animals, and paintings.

 Palawan treats this underground river as its premier ecotourism product.
-The local government and communities put in great effort in taking care of it as part of commitment towards ecological conservation and heritage preservation.
-The boat used for ferrying the passengers are not equipped with engines to avoid pollutions such as carbon emissions, oil leaks, and noise.
+The local government and communities put in a great effort in taking care of it as part of the commitment towards ecological conservation and heritage preservation.
+The boats used for ferrying the passengers are not equipped with engines to avoid pollutions such as carbon emissions, oil leaks, and noise.
 Furthermore, each passenger is equipped with an audio device complete with multi-lingual preset commentary adjusted for every turn and corner.

 What to wear: Light/Casual clothing, sturdy but lightweight footwear, including sunscreen during the bright summer days and cap.
-Also bring a raincoat if you come during the low season.
+Also, bring a raincoat if you come during the low season.
 Do not forget to bring bug repellents too.
 Do not wear a bikini, shorts and bras, and being half-naked is unacceptable.
 Also, avoid bringing any plastic bag at the risk of it being thrown into the pristine environment in Puerto Princesa Underground River.